Akshay-cp7/Akshay-cp7/README.md

 - Hi, I’m Akshay C P
 - Learning Rust language
-- I’m currently intereated in Flutter & Rest API
+- Intereated in Flutter & Rest API
 - I made projects with robotics and home automation using c++ and python